SweetAmbs®: Brush Embroidery Tutorial

 In a large bowl, beat the softened butter with the sugar until fluffy.
 Add eggs and vanilla, beat well.
 Stir in dry ingredients, a third at a time, until all is incorporated for a smooth, stiff dough.

-Using waxed paper lightly dusted with confectioners' sugar, roll out a portion of the dough into a 1/4 inch thick rectangle.
+Using waxed paper lightly dusted with powdered sugar, roll out a portion of the dough into a 1/4 inch thick rectangle.
 Press cookie cutter of desired shapes into dough.
 Trim away excess dough.
 Gently lift cut out cookies from waxed paper and place on greased cookie sheets.
 Repeat rolling and cutting until all dough is used.

 Bake at 350°F for 10 minutes or until cookies are firm and light golden brown.
 Remove from cookie sheet and allow to cool completely before decorating.